Petr Sýkora: Playing career

+Sýkora in 2009 Stanley Cup Final game six.

 The following season, on December 11, 2008, Sýkora scored his eighth, ninth and tenth goals of the season for his first career NHL hat-trick against the New York Islanders at Mellon Arena.
 Sýkora had previously recorded 38 career two-goal games in his career, the all-time NHL record for most two-goal games without a single hat-trick.
 Later that season, on April 7, 2009, Sýkora scored his 300th career NHL goal in a 6–4 victory against the Tampa Bay Lightning.
 In early May 2009, Sýkora began struggling with a shoulder injury.
 He finished his second season in Pittsburgh with 25 goals and 46 points over 76 games.
 Bolstering their lineup at the trade deadline, the Penguins acquired wingers Bill Guerin and Chris Kunitz, resulting in decreased ice time for Sýkora.
 During the 2009 playoffs, he was regularly made a healthy scratch.
-He played in seven of the Penguins' 24 post-season games as the team returned to the Stanley Cup Finals against the Red Wings for the second straight year.
-Sýkora made his first appearance of the series in Game 6, but injured his right foot blocking a shot six minutes into the contest.
-Sidelined for the deciding Game 7, he forced his swelled foot into a skate to join the Penguins on the ice for their post-game celebration after defeating the Red Wings 2–1.
+He played in seven of the Penguins' 24 post-season games as the team returned to the Stanley Cup Final against the Red Wings for the second straight year.
+Sýkora made his first appearance of the series in game six, but injured his right foot blocking a shot six minutes into the contest.
+Sidelined for the deciding game seven, he forced his swelled foot into a skate to join the Penguins on the ice for their post-game celebration after defeating the Red Wings 2–1.
 Although Sýkora won the trophy with the Devils in 2000, he was unable to lift the Stanley Cup after a hit sent him to the hospital the night of the victory.